XFree/angular.lazyLoad/README.md

 angular.lazyLoad
 ================

 lazyLoad module for angularjs
-In order to add dynamic loading of modules for angularjs, then Ba is necessary to:
+In order to add dynamic loading of modules for angularjs, then you need to:

 1. to find the line:
   `forEach(loadModules(modulesToLoad), function(fn) { instanceInjector.invoke(fn || noop); });`